oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 default choice will be 'yes', which will result in all traffic being dropped to the VMs.

-Existent ports can later be updated, disabling the **port-security** attribute, which would remove the ACLs that drop all IP traffic to the VM.
+Existing ports can later be updated, disabling the **port-security** attribute, which would remove the ACLs that drop all IP traffic to the VM.

 As defined in the [network port security attribute definition](https://developer.openstack.org/api-ref/network/v2/#port-security), updating the **port-security** attribute on a network object **does not** cascade the value to ports attached to that network - meaning that effect would only apply to ports created *after* that update.
 Check the [upgrade](#installation/upgrade) section for the consequences of this requirement on ovirt-provider-ovn upgrades.